On decomposition thresholds for odd-length cycles and other tripartite graphs: Introduction

 While $\frac{1}{2}+\frac{1}{2\ell-4}$ is very unlikely to be best possible, as we noted above, it cannot be improved beyond $\frac{1}{2}+\frac{1}{2\ell-2}$.
 We prove Theorem~\ref{T:main} through combining the seminal results in \cite{BarKuhLoOst} with two subsidiary results of our own.

 We first require some definitions and notation.
 A \emph{weighted graph} $W$ consists of an \emph{underlying graph} $U$, together with an assignment $w_W$ of positive weights to the edges of $U$.
 We say a weighted graph $W'$ is a \emph{scaled copy} of $W$ if there is a real number $\alpha$ and an isomorphism $f$ from the underlying graph of $W$ to the underlying graph of $W'$ such that $w_{W'}(e)=\alpha\, w_W(f(e))$ for all $e \in E(W)$.
-A \emph{fractional $W$-decomposition} of a graph $G$ is a finite collection $\mathcal{G^*}$ of scaled copies of $W$ such that the underlying graph of each weighted graph in $\mathcal{G}^*$ is a subgraph of $G$ and, for each $e \in E(G)$, the sum of the weights assigned to $e$ by weighted graphs in $\mathcal{G^*}$ is exactly 1.
+For a set $\mathcal{W}$ of weighted graphs, a \emph{fractional $\mathcal{W}$-decomposition} of a graph $G$ is a finite collection $\mathcal{G^*}$ of scaled copies of weighted graphs in $\mathcal{W}$ such that the underlying graph of each weighted graph in $\mathcal{G}^*$ is a subgraph of $G$ and, for each $e \in E(G)$, the sum of the weights assigned to $e$ by weighted graphs in $\mathcal{G^*}$ is exactly 1.
+When $\mathcal{W}=\{W\}$ we will denote this as a \emph{fractional $W$-decomposition.}